omeka/omeka-s-enduser/docs/install.md

 Fill out the `phpcli_path` value with the appropriate path for your operating system.
 For example, if you are using a MAMP environment, you may find the PHP utilities inside the MAMP installation folder at `MAMP\bin\php\php7`.

-Second, you need to configure Omeka S to use the thumbnail-generating utility available in your server.
+Second, you need to configure Omeka S to use the thumbnail-generating utility available on your server.
 Open the `local.config.php` file and look for the following section:
 ```
     'service_manager' => [
         'aliases' => [